 - Make sure everything is prepared before you start cooking.
 Again, we’re working fast here, you won’t have time to shred your cabbage if you’ve already added the garlic to your skillet.

-- Cook the meat (chicken, beef, shrimp) before stir-frying the vegetables then remove them.
+- Cook the meat (chicken, beef, shrimp) before stir-frying the vegetables, then remove them.

-More Asian Favorites,
+More Amazing Asian Recipes,

-10 Minute Garlic Bok Choy Recipe
+- 10-Minute Garlic Bok Choy Recipe

-Chinese Broccoli Recipe with Garlic (Stir-Fried Gai Lan)
+- Chinese Broccoli Recipe with Garlic (Stir-Fried Gai Lan)

-If you try making this Chicken Chow Mein Recipe, please leave me a comment and let me know!
+If you try making this Chow Mein Recipe, please leave me a comment and let me know!
 I always love to hear your thoughts.

 Chicken Chow Mein Recipe (How to Make Chow Mein)